Konstantin8105/Matrix-Multiply-Part1/README.md

 ```command line
 BenchmarkSimple-4   	       5	15305107558 ns/op	       0 B/op	       0 allocs/op
 ```
-So, we see next: our test executed 5 times and ~15.3 sec for each multiplication and we don't allocation addition memory.
+So, we see next: our test executed 5 times and ~15.3 sec for each multiplication and we don't allocate addition memory.

 For future algorithm optimization, we have to refactoring the code for avoid mistake and minimaze the time for benchmark research. **But** the cost of that refactoring is each bechmark will be little bit slow, in our case it is now so important.